St Mary's Campus

 We are pleased to offer accommodation options to suit different budgets for the three week duration of the Summer School.

-All residences are located on the main central campus in close proximity to lectures rooms, campus facilities and amenities (Strawberry Hill station is just 2 minutes' walk away from campus).
-Each campus residence has a communal utility kitchen, including a microwave, kettle, toaster and fridges (please note that there are no cooking facilities) and common room with other socialising areas also available around the beautiful St Mary’s campus, so you can network easily with all the Summer School students.
+All residences are located on central campus and within a few minutes walk to lectures rooms, campus facilities and amenities (Strawberry Hill station is just 2 minutes' walk away from campus).
+Each campus residence has a communal utility kitchen which includes a microwave, kettle, toaster and fridges (please note that there are no cooking facilities) and common room with other socialising areas also available around the beautiful St Mary’s campus, so you can network easily with all the Summer School students.

-Accommodation is paid for separately and you are able to live off campus if you do not require accommodation or arrange your own accommodation.
+Accommodation is paid for separately once you have completed your tuition fee payment and you are able to live off campus if you do not require accommodation or arrange your own accommodation.

 Accommodation options include standard study bedrooms with communal bathrooms to en-suite bedrooms.